 Digital Literacy 7 & 8

-This web-based, self-paced program teaches students critical digital literacy skills.
+This web-based program teaches students critical digital literacy skills.
 Interactive modules focus on key digital skills such as keyboarding and word processing, online safety, business applications, and computational thinking and coding.
 Also included are skills that help students in researching for class projects and tips for homework management.

 Handbells 7 & 8